CV Hints and Tips

 - Stick to the most common used fonts for your CV as the texts make your CV more reader friendly.

-- Finally, be honest and don’t exaggerate your qualifications or experience as your employer checks references, if your employment history does not match the information on your CV then you will get shortlisted for a job.
+- Finally, be honest and don’t exaggerate your qualifications or experience as your employer checks references, if your employment history does not match the information on your CV then you will not get shortlisted for a job.
 Honesty is the best policy.